aryan7701/aryan7701/README.md

 - 📫 How to reach me **aryanagrawal1881@gmail.com**

-- ⚡ Fun fact **An CS engineer I loves to solve a problem.
+- ⚡ Fun fact **AS an CS engineer I loves to solve a problem.
 If there is no problem, then I will create one and would start solving it.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">